-All students follow the National Curriculum, which consists of the core subjects of English, Maths and Science together with the foundation subjects of Art, Computing, Drama, Music, PE, Design and Technology (including Textiles, 3D design, Food and Nutrition and Graphics), Geography, History and Religious Studies.
-In Year 7, all students study a modern foreign language - either Spanish, German, Mandarin or French.
+All students follow the National Curriculum, which consists of the core subjects of English, Maths and Science together with the foundation subjects of Art, Drama, Music, PE, Design and Technology (including Textiles, 3D design, Food and Nutrition and Graphics), Geography, History and Religious Studies.
+In Year 7, all students study a modern foreign language - either Spanish, German, French or Mandarin.
 In Year 8, most students also take up a second language.

-In Year 7 and 8, students are taught in form groups or other mixed ability groupings, although Maths is taught in ability sets in Year 7 and 8.
+In Year 7 and 8, students are taught in form groups or other mixed ability groupings, although Maths is taught in ability sets.
 In Modern Foreign Languages, students are grouped according to the language they have chosen and their ability.
+These subjects set independently from each other, and sets therefore reflect students' ability in each separate subject: a more flexible system than banding or streaming.
 All students are regularly assessed as well as supported, to ensure that they are in the right set for their ability and potential.